AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 ## View the segment in [!DNL Adobe Target]

 The [!UICONTROL Publish this segment to the Experience Cloud] checkbox during the segment creation process in Adobe Analytics allows the segment to be available within the Adobe Target's custom audience library.
 A segment created in Analytics or Audience Manager can be used for activities in Target.
 For example, you can create campaign activities based on Analytics conversion metrics and audience segments created in Analytics.

-], click [!UICONTROL Audiences].
+1. Click [!UICONTROL Audiences].
 1. On the [!UICONTROL Audiences] page, locate the audience sourced from the [!DNL Experience Cloud].
 These audiences are available for use in [!DNL Target] activities.